Dr. Judith A. Minor is the Director of Student Excellence for Department of Defense Education Activity (DoDEA) Americas Region as of July 24, 2017.

-As the Director of Student Excellence for DoDEA Americas, Dr. Minor will be responsible for educational oversight of the 52 schools, 2 districts, and 21,000+ students in the Americas domestic footprint.
+As the Director of Student Excellence for DoDEA Americas, Dr. Minor is responsible for educational oversight of the 51 schools, 2 districts, and more than 21,000 students in the Americas domestic footprint.
 This includes the planning, formulation, and development of policies and programs in all areas of educational administration and support for DoDEA Americas.

-Most recently, Dr. Minor served as the Associate Superintendent of Community Unit School District (SD) #308 in Oswego, Illinois.
-There she provided support to the Superintendent and leadership in developing and maintaining the best possible educational services for all 18,200+ students in the 7th largest unit district in Illinois.
+Prior to DoDEA, Dr. Minor served as the Associate Superintendent of Community Unit School District (SD) #308 in Oswego, Illinois.
+There she provided support to the Superintendent and leadership in developing and maintaining the best possible educational services for more than 18,200 students in the 7th largest unit district in Illinois.
 Her responsibilities included oversight of instructional programming and delivery as well as planning for fiscal management/efficiencies of a $200M budget, boundary redesign, and new building projects for alternative educational services.